 User Experience

-Bluehost and HostGator both aim to make the use of their systems as easy as possible for beginners.
-It’s straightforward to sign up for an account and to install WordPress on your website.
+Bluehost and HostGator both aim to make using their systems as easy as possible for beginners.
+Signing up for an account and installing WordPress on your website is straightforward.

 It’s easy to install the WordPress software on your site whether you opt for HostGator or Bluehost — you don’t need to do anything complicated or technical.

-You can choose to sign up for lots of optional extras both with Bluehost and HostGator.
-If you’re on a very tight budget, you’ll want to stick to just the minimum package.
+You can sign up for many optional extras with Bluehost and HostGator.
+However, if you’re on a very tight budget, you’ll want to stick to the minimum package.

 Remember, you can always upgrade or add extras after signing up for web hosting.

-The online interface for your Bluehost or HostGator account will be straightforward and quick to get going with.
+The online interface for your Bluehost or HostGator account will be straightforward and quick to use.
 HostGator’s customer portal, in particular, has been praised for being uncluttered and easy to use.

 Winner: Tie